-We’ve been talking a lot lately about MERV ratings, what they are and their importance in choosing the best filter for your residential system.
+We've been talking a lot lately about MERV ratings, what they are, and their importance in choosing the best filter for your residential system.
 To review, MERV stands for Minimum Efficiency Reporting Value.
 This is a system designed to minimize confusion on air filters and their capabilities, showing consumers which environmental pollutants MERV-rated filters can trap.
-Overall, the system ranges from 1 to 16, with the higher end trapping the most particles and lower end catching the least.
+Overall, the system ranges from 1 to 16, with the higher end trapping the most particles and the lower end catching the least.

-If you’re a regular Joe Schmoe with a regular furnace/AC system, you only need to be concerned with ratings somewhere between 7 and 12.
-Any higher and you’re spending more money for no good reason – those high ratings (13, 14, 15, 16) are reserved for clean rooms, labs and hospitals.
+If you're a regular Joe Schmoe with a regular furnace/AC system, you only need to be concerned with ratings somewhere between 7 and 12.
+Any higher, and you're spending more money for no good reason – those high ratings (13, 14, 15, 16) are reserved for clean rooms, labs, and hospitals.
 For your purposes, you should be concerned with a filter that filters most household irritants, such as:

 - Humidifier dust

 - Lead dust

 - Auto emissions

 - Pet dander

 - Mold spores

 Luckily, MERV 11-rated filters handle those particles, such as pet hair and dust mites, with ease.
 Likewise, MERV 12 filters catch about the same types of particles.
 The difference between 11 and 12, therefore, is quite negligible.
 We do not carry MERV 12; MERV 11 does just as good a job.